 What exactly is a certificate?

-S/MIME uses Public Key Infrastructure (PKI) to securely exchange information over insecure networks using public key cryptography.
-Public key cryptography makes use of two keys: the public key and the private key.
-The private key should be kept secret whereas the public key can be made available to everyone.
-The public key is used for encrypting and the associated private key is used for decrypting.
-If a sender wants to send an encrypted message, the sender needs to get hold of the correct public key of the recipient.
+S/MIME uses Public Key Infrastructure (PKI) to protect messages sent over untrusted networks with public key cryptography.
+Public key cryptography uses a key pair: a public key and a private key.
+The private key must remain secret, while the public key can be shared.
+Messages are encrypted with the recipient’s public key and can only be decrypted with the matching private key.
+To send an encrypted message, the sender must obtain the correct public key for the recipient.

 What is a root certificate?

-S/MIME uses a hierarchical trust model.
-A certificate can be validated by checking whether the certificate was digitally signed by the issuer of the certificate.
-The issuer certificate itself can be issued by another certificate (which makes it an intermediate certificate).
-This procedure can be repeated until a root certificate is reached.
-Because a root certificate is explicitly trusted and a valid chain can be built from a certificate to a root certificate, the certificate is implicitly trusted.
-Because a root is ‘blindly’ trusted, only root certificates that are really trusted should be added to the root store.
+S/MIME uses a chain of trust.
+A certificate is validated by confirming that it was digitally signed by the certificate that issued it.
+Issuer certificates can themselves be issued by higher-level (intermediate) certificates, and this continues until the chain reaches a root certificate.
+Root certificates are explicitly trusted.
+If a valid chain can be built from a certificate back to a trusted root, the certificate is considered trusted.
+Because trust in the root is unconditional, only root certificates that you truly trust should be added to the root store.

 What is an intermediate certificate?